hydroflux/abstractor-ws/BACKLOG.md

 - [ ] Create create option in 'handle_search_results' to account for 'else'
 - [ ] Create a validation script for eagle
 - [ ] Scrub comments from scripts
+- [ ] Refactor 'record' script into its own directory

 ### Crocodile To Do